 A fine blue and pearly-white oyster shell

 I believe I have had a compulsion to collect ever since I was very young.
 Father has always encouraged me to do so as he always perfectly understood my interest.
-As my mother died when I was quite small, Father felt it his duty to take me with him on his travels, along with my nurse and a variety of colleagues, students, and staff, who assisted him at his excavation sites.
+As my mother died when I was quite small, Father felt it his duty to take me with him on his travels, along with my nurse, Hester, and a variety of colleagues, students and staff, who assisted him at his excavation sites.
+Hester became my governess as I grew older and is now my companion and chaperone.
 It was definitely a most unusual upbringing for a child, but one that has always stood me in good stead.

-I am particularly looking forward to inspecting and cleaning the specimens that I found today along the seashore.
-This does generally take quite some time, but it is such a worthwhile occupation: I do love revealing the formation of patterns and textures on these fascinating objects.
+I am particularly looking forward to cleaning and inspecting the treasures that I found today along the seashore.
+This usually takes quite some time, but it is such a worthwhile occupation.
+As I work, I become completely absorbed in the meticulous task of revealing the mysteries of these little fragments of existence

-Cordelia’s housekeeper, Mrs Butterfield, made it known quite early in our visit that she would much prefer me to perform this task outside, so consequently I have the use of the gardener’s bothy.
+Cordelia’s housekeeper, Mrs Butterfield, made it known quite early in our visit that she would much prefer me to perform this task outside, so consequently I have been granted the use of the Gardener’s Bothy.

 Cordelia’s Housekeeper, the indomitable Mrs Butterfield

-Old Tom, the Gardener, has kindly supplied me with water and a variety of brushes and cloths.
-I am quite used to spending many hours cleaning the finds in the open air when Father and I are at a dig, so this arrangement is quite agreeable.
+Old Tom, the Gardener, has kindly supplied me with water and a quantity of brushes and cloths.
+I am quite used to spending many hours cleaning the finds in the open air when Father and I are at a dig, so I am perfectly content with this arrangement.

 Old Tom, the Gardener with his wife, Rose

-Once I have cleaned and polished these precious specimens to my satisfaction, I will arrange them all on the desk in the small study, where I can examine them properly and make the appropriate notations and sketches of my observations.
-As soon as my research is completed, they may be catalogued, then carefully packed away in tins and boxes so that they can come to no harm.
+Once I have cleaned and polished these precious specimens to my satisfaction, I will list them all and examine them properly, making the appropriate notations and sketches of my observations.
+As soon as my initial research is completed I shall carefully pack them into tins and boxes so that they can come to no harm.
+I shall be able to study the whole of the collection in much greater detail when we are returned to our own home.

 Earlier this week I spent some time helping Father at his archaeological dig.
-The site lies some two miles from where we are staying with Father’s cousin and his family, and it is a very pleasant walk through the lovely green countryside.
+The site lies some two miles from where we are staying with Idris and Cordelia, and it is a very pleasant walk through the lush green countryside.

-I understand Father’s methods of working better than any of his colleagues or his students so he has no qualms about trusting me to carry out even the most arduous of tasks.
+I understand my father’s methods of working better than any of his colleagues or his students so he has no qualms about trusting me to carry out even the most

 Father is such a brilliant scholar, and spends so much time deep in thought, that he often finds he has managed to completely lose all track of time and place.
-In fact, on occasion, he can be extremely absent-minded.
+Indeed, on occasion he can be extremely absent-minded.
 Only yesterday, the house was in complete disarray when he discovered he had mislaid some of his lecture notes

 Particularly interesting stones from the seashore